-- the impact of regional and/or global health related events, such as the COVID-19 pandemic, on economic activity levels and energy demand; - global energy policy, including the ability of OPEC (and in particular the Kingdom of Saudi Arabia) and other oil and natural gas exporting nations (and in particular Russia) to set and maintain production levels and influence prices for oil;

-- the limitations on the ability of Western Canadian energy producers to export oil, NGLs and natural gas to U.S. markets and other world markets and the resulting discount that Western Canadian energy producers may receive for their products as compared to U.S. and international benchmark commodity prices; - the availability of transportation infrastructure, and in particular: - o our ability to acquire capacity in pipelines that deliver oil, NGLs and natural gas to commercial markets or alternatively contract for the delivery of our products by rail; - o deliverability uncertainties related to the distance of our production from existing pipelines, railway lines, and processing and storage facilities; and - operational problems affecting the pipelines, railway lines and processing and storage facilities on which we rely; - increased growth of shale oil and natural gas production in the U.S.; - production and storage levels of oil, NGLs and natural gas; - existing and threatened political instability and hostilities in commodity producing regions such as the Middle East, Northern Africa, Russia and elsewhere; - occurrence or threat of terrorist attacks in the United States or other countries that could adversely affect the global economy; - sanctions imposed on certain oil producing nations (such as Russia) by other countries; - foreign supply of, and demand for, oil, NGLs and natural gas, including liquefied natural gas; - weather conditions; - the overall economic and political environment in Canada, the U.S., Europe, China, Russia, emerging markets and globally; - the overall level of energy demand; - government regulation relating to prices, taxes, royalties, land tenure, allowable production, the export of oil and natural gas and many other aspects of the oil and natural gas business; - currency exchange rates, interest rates and inflation rates; - the effect of worldwide environmental and/or energy conservation measures; - the price and availability of alternative energy supplies; and - the advent of new technologies.
+- the impact of regional and/or global health related events, such as the COVID-19 pandemic, on economic activity levels and energy demand; - global energy policy, including the ability of OPEC (and in particular the Kingdom of Saudi Arabia) and other oil and natural gas exporting nations (and in particular Russia) to set and maintain production levels and influence prices for oil; - the limitations on the ability of Western Canadian energy producers to export oil, NGLs and natural gas to U.S. markets and other world markets and the resulting discount that Western Canadian energy producers may receive for their products as compared to U.S. and international benchmark commodity prices; - the availability of transportation infrastructure, and in particular: - our ability to acquire capacity in pipelines that deliver oil, NGLs and natural gas to commercial markets or alternatively contract for the delivery of our products by rail; - o deliverability uncertainties related to the distance of our production from existing pipelines, railway lines, and processing and storage facilities; and - o operational problems affecting the pipelines, railway lines and processing and storage facilities on which we rely; - increased growth of shale oil and natural gas production in the U.S.; - production and storage levels of oil, NGLs and natural gas; - existing and threatened political instability and hostilities in commodity producing regions such as the Middle East, Northern Africa, Russia and elsewhere; - occurrence or threat of terrorist attacks in the United States or other countries that could adversely affect the global economy; - sanctions imposed on certain oil producing nations (such as Russia) by other countries; - foreign supply of, and demand for, oil, NGLs and natural gas, including liquefied natural gas; - weather conditions - the overall economic and political environment in Canada, the U.S., Europe, China, Russia, emerging markets and globally; - potential tariffs, taxes, restrictions or prohibitions on the import or export of products from one country to the other, including on oil and natural gas, imposed by Canada, the U.S. and/or other countries; - the overall level of energy demand; - government regulation relating to prices, taxes, royalties, land tenure, allowable production, the export of oil and natural gas and many other aspects of the oil and natural gas business; - currency exchange rates, interest rates and inflation rates; - the effect of worldwide environmental and/or energy conservation measures; - the price and availability of alternative energy supplies; and - the advent of new technologies.